Frankford, Philadelphia: History

-The village of Frankford was established by the Quakers in about 1682 in an area already occupied by Swedes and Germans.
-The land known as the Manor of Frank was purchased by the Society of Free Traders, a group of Quaker businessmen in England.
+The village of Frankford was established by the Quakers in about 1682 in an area formerly occupied by Dutch people (Nederlanders).
+At the time of Penn's arrival it was occupied by Swedes, Finns and Native Americans.

+The land known as the Manor of Frank was purchased by the Free Society of Traders, a group of Quaker businessmen in England.
 The original settlers were Henry Waddy, Thomas Fairman, Robert Adam, and Edward Seary.

 The village very likely took its name from the title of the Frankfurt Company, which took up ground there, along what is now known as Frankford Creek, in the lower part of Oxford Township.

-Frankford Creek's upper tributaries were the Tacony Creek and the Wingohocking Creek.
+Frankford Creek's upper tributaries were the Tacony Creek and the Wingohocking Creek; while its lower tributaries are the Little Tacony Creek and the Freaheatah.

 Frankford was an early suburb of the town of Philadelphia.
 William Penn forged a trail through the village running from the original town (now Center City) to New York City, passing through Bucks County near the site of his home, Pennsbury Manor.
 That trail came to be known as "Frankford Pike" (later Frankford Avenue) and was the town's main street.

 The village was incorporated into a borough on March 2, 1800, bounded by Leiper Street on the northwest, Little Tacony (or Tackawanna) Creek on the south and east, and Frankford Creek on the west.
 By an act on April 4, 1831, the boundaries of the borough were extended to include land to the northwest of Leiper Street, the line running along Harrison and Horrocks Streets, to a point on Frankford Creek below Wyoming Avenue.
 In 1853, the part of Whitehall Borough lying between Torresdale and Frankford Avenues below what is now Whitehall Common was added, to encompass a total of 1.468 square miles.
 In 1854, the borough was annexed by the city of Philadelphia through the Act of Consolidation, 1854.

 Frankford was historically a manufacturing center, beginning with a gristmill constructed in the 1660s.
 This same mill became famous during the American Revolutionary War due to the heroics of Lydia Darrah.

 Before and during the Revolution, two lesser-known grist-mills operated on the creek above the town of Frankford.

 In 1771, Robert Morris (a miller) purchased a mill at the junction of the Tacony Creek and Frankford Creek.

 On November 25, 1773, after receiving permission to dam the creek from a Quaker named Nicholas Waln, a feme-sole trader named Mary Peters established a small grist mill.
 She was in a partnership with Richard Whitman of Oxford Township, Philadelphia County.